IRS overhaul passed by House

 “I have said time and time again that you cannot get blood from a turnip,” said Mr. Lewis, Georgia Democrat.
 “I look forward to working with our colleagues to ensure the agency has the tools and resources it needs.”

-Among other items, the package requires the IRS to develop a multi-year plan for information technology upgrades and submit comprehensive plans to Congress to improve its customer service strategy and cyber security efforts.
+Among other items, the package requires the IRS to develop a multiyear plan for information technology upgrades and submit comprehensive plans to Congress to improve its customer service strategy and cyber security efforts.

-It also creates a new independent appeals process to streamline dispute resolutions, allows taxpayers easier access to non-privileged parts of their case files, and requires the agency to give proper notice to taxpayers before they move to seize property.
+It also creates a new independent appeals process to streamline dispute resolutions, allows taxpayers easier access to nonprivileged parts of their case files, and requires the agency to give proper notice to taxpayers before they move to seize property.

 The legislation also makes permanent the IRS’s “free file” program, a partnership with private tax-filing services that provides electronic filing services for people with low-to-moderate incomes.